Risso's dolphin: Description

 Risso's dolphin has a relatively large anterior body and dorsal fin, while the posterior tapers to a relatively narrow tail.
 The bulbous shape of the head has a vertical crease in front.

-Infants are dorsally grey to brown and ventrally cream-colored, with a white anchor-shaped area between the pectorals and around the mouth.
+Infants are dorsally grey to brown and ventrally cream-colored, with a white, anchor-shaped area between the pectorals and around the mouth.
 In older calves, the nonwhite areas darken to nearly black, and then lighten (except for the always dark dorsal fin).
-Linear scars mostly from social interaction eventually cover the bulk of the body; scarring is a common feature of male to male competition in toothed whales, but Risso's dolphin tend to be unusually heavily scarred.
-The pronounced appearance of these scars results from the lack of repigmentation, which may be advantageous as a display that reduces further challenges from other males.
+Linear scars mostly from social interaction eventually cover the bulk of the body; scarring is a common feature of male-to-male competition in toothed whales, but Risso's dolphin tend to be unusually heavily scarred.
+The pronounced appearance of these scars results from the lack of repigmentation, which may be advantageous, as a display that reduces further challenges from other males.
 Older individuals appear mostly white.
 Most individuals have two to seven pairs of teeth, all in the lower jaw.

 Length is typically 10 ft, although specimens may reach 13 ft.
 Like most dolphins, males are typically slightly larger than females.
 This species weighs 300–500 kg, making it the largest species called "dolphin".

 Range and habitat

-Risso's dolphins are found worldwide in temperate and tropical waters, in the Indian, Pacific and Atlantic Oceans, also the Persian Gulf, Mediterranean and Red Seas, but not the Black Sea (a stranding was recorded in the Sea of Marmara in 2012).
-They range as far north as the Gulf of Alaska and southern Greenland and as far south as Tierra del Fuego.